Alive (Kate Ryan album)

-Alive is the third studio album by Beligan singer Kate Ryan.
+Alive is the third studio album by Belgian singer Kate Ryan.
 It was released by EMI on 15 September 2006, followed by a release in the United States in April 2008.
 Primarily produced by Philip Dirix, Yves Gaillard, and duo Niclas Kings and Niklas Bergwall, the album includes the singles, "Je t'adore", "Alive" and "All for You".

 Critical reception

 AllMusic editor John Lucas rated the album four out of five stars.
 He noted Alive was "notably less club-oriented than its predecessors, instead aiming for a modern pop sound" and called it her by "far her strongest, lacking the filler that weighed down her first two.
 Indeed almost any of the 13 tracks could have been strong singles in their own right, something that could certainly not have been said of Different or Stronger [...]
 All in all, Alive is an underrated set."